 As our research is intensively applied, you should expect to spend a significant amount of time coding, prototyping, and running empirical studies on real-world data.
 This process is quite demanding and requires patience and perseverance.
 However, it is also quite rewarding to design systems that are actually used by pediatricians.

 As with other labs, our funding situation varies, but is always a limiting factor on the size of any research group (including ours).
 Your best chances to joining the lab are to take classes in Machine Learning/Deep Learning (important), Image Processing (optional), Signal Processing (optional), and Computer Vision (optional).
 If you have a strong background in Mathematics, learning the above subjects are not mandatory and can be learned on the job.

-stop by email Dr. Prasath to introduce yourself and your research interests.
+If you are already a student at the University of Cincinnati, please free to email (email@example.com) Dr. Prasath to introduce yourself and your research interests.
 Reading a couple of our recent publications will give you a leg up!
-If you're not yet a student at the University of Cincinnati, please go through the standard admission procedures and mention our lab as a possible destination - either at Electrical Engineering and Computer Science, CEAS or at Biomedical Informatics, University of Cincinnati.
+If you are not yet a student at the University of Cincinnati, please go through the standard admission procedures and mention our lab as a possible destination - either at Computer Science, CEAS or at Biomedical Informatics, University of Cincinnati.
 The admission committee does a good job at sharing the applications of prospective students with relevant faculty.

 We welcome applications at various levels - Summer Internships, Remote Internships for High School, Undergraduate, SURF (Summer Undergraduate Research Fellowship), Graduate, and PostDoctoral Fellowships.

 Are you interested in solving real-life problems?

 Are you bored of using lame synthetic benchmarks in AI ?

 Are you fed-up with devising ML/DL/AI models to juice out 0.001% improvement over baseline on the toy MNIST, FMNIST type datasets ?